 Are chip cards fraud-proof?

 No. EMV chip-and-PIN technology is proven to reduce losses from counterfeit and stolen card.
 That said, chip card technology is not a silver bullet.
 There’s currently no single technology – or even combination of technologies – that offer 100% fraud-proof payments.

 However, chip cards have significantly reduced card-present fraud.
 In December 2018, Visa reported that in the three-year period since the EMV liability shift, chip card technology has reduced card-present counterfeit payment fraud losses by 80% among merchants who upgraded to EMV.

 Protecting your business and reducing risks of losses related to credit card and other payment fraud involves a mix of technologies, best practices and relationships.
 Your payment processor can work with you to develop a comprehensive payment security plan that helps reduce risks so you can keep more of what you earn.

 Yes.
 Because chip cards work dynamically, network connection is important.
 But businesses don’t stop when networks go down, making offline transactions a potentially important consideration.

-that allow chip cards to work offline: Static Data Authentication (SDA), and Dynamic Data Authentication (DDA).
-Payment data is authenticated between the card and the terminal, rather than with communication to the issuing bank.
+EMVCo specifies two methods that allow chip cards to work offline: Static Data Authentication (SDA) and Dynamic Data Authentication (DDA).
+Payment data is authenticated between the card and the terminal rather than with communication to the issuing bank.

-Worldpay is a payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk. to learn how EMV can help keep your business safe from in-store counterfeit fraud.
+Worldpay is a global payment technology leader that can help protect your business with secure transactions that minimize fraud and reduce risk.
+Connect with one of our payments experts today to learn how EMV can help keep your business safe from in-store counterfeit fraud.